 Unfortunately, not many of the players and coaches that benefitted from Bill Nunn’s clarion call to recognize these players are available to give personal testimony to his efforts.
 He was mostly known as the longtime Pittsburgh Steelers scout and his connections with the HBCU football programs led to the Steelers landing underappreciated college players like L.C.
 Greenwood, Mel Blount, John Stallworth, and Donnie Shell.
 As, then Steelers personnel director Art Rooney Jr. said, “Every year he’d bring those 22 guys to town, and I’d say to myself, ‘My gosh, they’re better looking than the players we have in our locker room.’”
 Undoubtedly, Nunn will be voted to the Steelers Hall of Honor.

-But Bill Nunn’s influence spread far beyond the Steelers.
+Bill Nunn’s influence spread far beyond the Steelers.
 He impacted the entire NFL.
 In the 1960’s he began bringing the Courier All-American’s to Pittsburgh for an annual banquet.
 While the NFL was gaining more black players (or tan as Bill Nunn himself would refer to his brethren back in the day) the Washington Redskins had just integrated in 1962 to retain access to the federally funded stadium that would become known as RFK stadium.
-Robert Kennedy as attorney general along with Interior secretary Stewart Udall threatened to evict the Redskins unless they desegregated with then owner George Preston Marshall “leading” the team to integrate.
-The more egalitarian AFL also applied pressure as they did lead the way by being open to players of all ilk and picking and paying Courier Black All-Americans such as Emerson Boozer to play in their league.
+Robert Kennedy as attorney general along with Interior secretary Stewart Udall threatened to evict the Redskins unless they desegregated.
+The lure of a public funded stadium caused former owner George Preston Marshall “to lead” the team to integrate.
+The more egalitarian AFL also applied pressure by being open to players of all ilk and picking and paying Courier Black All-Americans such as Emerson Boozer to play in their league.

 This clipping from the Pittsburgh Post-Gazette archives shows some of the players at his Courier All-American Banquets:

-Roosevelt Brown who is presenting a trophy was selected by the New York Giants 12 years before reportedly after seeing him featured on the Courier’s All-America list and seeing Nunn’s description including a quote from one his college coaches saying, “It is my considered opinion that Roosevelt Brown is the best tackle developed at Morgan State in recent years.
+Roosevelt Brown who is presenting a trophy was selected by the New York Giants 12 years before.
+Reportedly after seeing him featured on the Courier’s All-America list and seeing Nunn’s description including a quote from one his college coaches saying, “It is my considered opinion that Roosevelt Brown is the best tackle developed at Morgan State in recent years.
 He has weight, speed, and aggressiveness.
 If some pro team doesn’t pick him, it will be missing a beat.”
-The Giants took a flyer and drafted him in the 27th round – the 322nd overall pick.
+The Giants took a flyer and drafted him in the 27th round – pick number 322 overall.
 Chances are he would never have been selected if not promoted by Bill Nunn.
-Rosey Brown is now in the Hall of Fame.
+Rosey Brown is in the Hall of Fame.

-There are just a couple examples but many more NFL players owe their opportunity to play through the efforts of Bill Nunn to act as a one-man scouting department.
+These are just a couple examples but many more NFL players owe their opportunity to play in the NFL through the efforts of Bill Nunn.
+He was a one-man scouting department.
 He travelled to many of the games; established relationships with the HBCU coaches; wrote about the players who would otherwise get no ink from the major papers of the day.